chandrashritii/InTouch-Teams-Project/README.md

 - Admin Privileges (Can edit room name and description)
 - Unique User Profiles
 - Editable User Profiles (NickNames, Profile Pictures)
-- Chat stored and rendered in accordance with the chat history
+- Chat stored and rendered in accordance with the chat and user history

 ## Tech Stack